MohamedQachchaou/CAMLabs/Labs/1-4_CAM_vSphere_UI.md

 ​	Https://10.0.0.210/vsphere-client/?csp

-2. open the *Navigator* tab, if it's not already open.
+2. Open the *Navigator* tab, if it's not already open.
 Go to the VM's and Templates tab in the navigator open 10.0.0.210 > Datacenter > Target > Team # > Team#VM

 ​			![Lab_1-4_A](../images/Lab_1-4_A.png)